-\begin{rem} The construction of composition functor we gave in this section is rather indirect.
+\begin{rem} The construction of the composition functor we gave in this subsection is rather indirect.
 In other words, we did not provide an explicit formula how the pre-natural transformations are sent by this functor.
-(This is because the explicit homotopy inverse to Yoneda functor is not given.)
-We can certainly find some formula by following the proof and obtain such a formula.
-(In fact Yoneda functor is explicitely given in \cite{fu4} and the proof of Theorem \ref{white} in \cite{fu4} is by induction each of which steps is in principle can be made explicit.)
-However the explicit formula which we may obtain in that way seems to be very complicated and is not practical to use it. \end{rem}
+This is because an explicit homotopy inverse to the Yoneda functor is not given.
+We can certainly find some formula by following the proof.
+In fact, the Yoneda functor is explicitly given in \cite{fu4} and the proof of Theorem~\ref{white} in \cite{fu4} is by induction each of whose steps is in principle can be made explicit.
+However, the explicit formula which we may obtain in that way seems to be very complicated and is not practical to use it. \end{rem}

-\subsection{Proof of Theorem \ref{thm93}}
+\subsection{Proof of Theorem~\ref{thm93}}